Hackerman342/Hackerman342.github.io/experience.md

  * Developed software for a prototype Lunar navigation/communication system using a constellation of CubeSats
  * Led the design, development, and integration of a model lunar rover with autonomous terraforming capabilities
- * Visually estimated CubeSat position by comparing detected features, contours, and craters to a known terrain map
+ * Visually detected lunar features, contours, and craters to be used for estimating CubeSat position

 [Publication: Flight Demonstrations of Lunar CubeSat Navigation and Communication Technologies](/publications/)